-The Corporation, through its Remuneration Committee will review senior postholder salaries annually against sector benchmarks at both regional and national level.
-Comparative pay data was drawn from the Association of Colleges' Senior Pay Survey 2020, published in May 2021.
-The census date was 31 July 2020 and is based on responses from 166 colleges (70% (117) of those being general further education colleges).
+The Corporation, through its Remuneration Committee will review Senior Post Holder salaries annually against sector benchmarks at both regional and national level.
+Comparative pay data was drawn from the Association of Colleges' Senior Pay Survey 2021, published on 27 May 2022.
+The census date was 01 September 2021 and is based on responses from 162 colleges (67% (109) of those being general further education colleges).
 Comparison data, based on income bands, relating to all colleges nationally and all colleges in the North region, is considered by the Committee.
 The median salary point (North) is the previously approved benchmark comparison for Lancaster and Morecambe College.
-The general staff pay award is normally reviewed by the Senior Management Team with a proposal to Governors; senior postholders and members of the Senior Management Team are usually awarded the same cost of living award as other staff, although this does not have to be the case.
+The general staff pay award is normally reviewed by the Senior Leadership Team with a proposal to Governors; Senior Post Holders are usually awarded the same cost of living award as other staff, although this does not have to be the case.

-In regards to staff recruitment and retention, the College operates in a very competitive environment; there are currently seven secondary schools and two universities operating within the locality, as well as three general further education colleges and one land based college within a 30-mile radius.
-Staff retention and recruitment can be challenging, particularly against higher local administrative salaries (particularly universities) and higher teaching salaries in the school sector.
+In regards to staff recruitment and retention, the College operates in a very competitive environment; there are currently seven secondary schools and two universities operating within the locality, as well as three general Further Education colleges and one land based college within a 30-mile radius.
+Staff retention and recruitment is challenging, particularly against higher local administrative salaries, higher teaching salaries in the school sector and against high industry wages.
 The College does, however, continue to benefit from a stable, dedicated and well established staff team.